Our idea, and how it was inspired

 In the videos below, two of John's students Pam Ethington and Sean King have become AMERICAN MUSIC HEROES by agreeing to record music they have learned that same day in their lessons with John, on ukulele and guitar, to provide an audio resource for others.

 Over the years, we have been actively creating projects for community playing, hoping to bring together people of all ages and experience, from beginner to amateur to professional.
-Summer of 2011 brought two performances of our own original American Music Folk Pageant
+Our Christmas pageants have been popular for decades, and are shaped according to each community's needs and assets.
+In the summer of 2011 Bells & Motley received a NYSCA Grant to support a historically-based special community project that centered around our original American Music Folk Pageant "15 Miles on the Erie Canal."

 "15 Miles on the Erie Canal Community Folk Pageant Performance"